Tursunali Rustamov

-Career

-Club
+Club career

 On 23 February 2019, Rustamov signed for Khujand.

-On 25 December 2019, FC Dordoi Bishkek announced the return of Rustamov for the 2020 season.
+On 25 December 2019, Dordoi Bishkek announced the return of Rustamov for the 2020 season.

 On 15 July 2022, Dordoi Bishkek announced the signing of Rustamov on a contract until the end of the season.

-International
+International career

-He is a member of the Kyrgyzstan national team.
+Rustamov is a member of the Kyrgyzstan national team.
 He made his debut in the match against Kazakhstan, on 1 June 2012.
-On 6 September 2013, Rustamov scored his first goal in a 1–3 away defeat friendly against Belarus.
+On 6 September 2013, Rustamov scored his first goal in a 3–1 away defeat friendly against Belarus.